ClareJolly/vscode-protected-branch-alert/README.md

 - 🧓 10-minute cooldown between reminders
 - ⚙️ Configurable list of protected branches
 - 🧠 Smart: only alerts when editing, not just sitting on a branch
+- 🔴 Red status bar warning when on a protected branch (always visible)

 ## ⚙️ Configuration